The Science of Twitching Horses

 The horse ear twitch

 - This method is a particularly barbaric way of subduing a horse.
 Essentially, an ear is twisted and pulled.
-Many horses will become head-shy and sour after this experience, and there’s preliminary science to back up this specific twitching practice’s horrible nature.
+Many horses will become head-shy and sour after this experience, and there’s preliminary science to support the negative nature of this specific twitching practice.

 The skin twitch